michalc/lowhaio/README.md

     print(chunk)
 ```

-However, there are helper functions `streamed` and `buffered` when this isn't required.
+However, there are helper functions `streamed` and `buffered` when this isn't required or possible.

 ```python
 from lowhaio import Pool, streamed, buffered